 A variety of arrangements exist.
-Responses were as follows: landowner reserves 100% hunting rights, tenant and landowner share hunting rights, local people are given free permission, no hunting leases allowed and land is leased to the Kansas Department of Wildlife and Parks for public hunting.
+Responses were as follows: landowner reserves 100% hunting rights, tenant and landowner share hunting rights, tenant has hunting rights, and landowner has land leased for hunting.

-Rachael Boyle, Ag and Natural Resources Agent Stockton Office: 785-425-6851 rboyle@ksu.edu
+Rachael Boyle, Ag and Natural Resources Agent 785-425-6851 rboyle@ksu.edu